fn-hide/IASSEdge/backend/README.md

 ### Test Coverage

-When the tests are run, a file `htmlcov/index.html` is generated, you can open it in your browser to see the coverage of the tests.
+When the tests are run, a file `htmlcov/index.html` is generated; you can open it in your browser to see the coverage of the tests.

 ## Migrations